yWorks/yfiles-vue-integration-basic/integration-howto.md

 - `Add Vue Router for Single Page Application development?` No
 - `Add Pinia for state management?` No
 - `Add Vitest for Unit testing?` No
-- `Add Cypress for both Unit and End-to-End testing?` No
+- `Add an End-to-End Testing Solution?` No
 - `Add ESLint for code quality?` Yes
 - `Add Prettier for code formatting?` No